 Read Types of Student Intelligence Every Teacher Should Know

 The lesson here is that for students of diverse abilities to thrive within a learning facility, all students need to be made to feel that they belong and are accepted in school.
-They also need to believe that there are capable learners and can achieve success just like their peers.
+They also need to believe that they are capable learners and can achieve success just like their peers.

 More importantly, the teachers and school administrators also need to believe this.
 Positive affirmation is vital for learning to take place.